verdaux/BookNotes/Phrases/Impressors 15.md

 - [ ] Makes me want to slap them backhanded
 - [ ] This was a pilgrimage for my earnestly francophile friends
 - [ ] The shared fate of those who fuck a lot.
+- [ ] The way their hands move toward my skin like they're approaching something sacred.
+- [ ] Each kiss a question your body answers without words.